mac-cloud/BinSense-Smart-System/README.md

 └───static (uploaded images will be stored here) -- must be named "static"

 ```

-**Note:** Within the index.py and main.py files, you may need to change some file paths to match your system path structure.
-Within the main.py file, change the paths for line 14 and 15.
-Within the index.py file, change the paths for lines 14 and 41.

 ## Steps:
 * Download files into the above file structure